jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <code>cd ansible-post-install-my-fedora</code>

-<strong>If you just want to test it:</strong> <code>sudo ansible-playbook -i hosts myFedora.yml --check</code>
+<strong>If you just want to test it:</strong> <code>sudo ansible-playbook myFedora.yml --check</code>

-<strong>If you just want to apply:</strong> <code>sudo ansible-playbook -i hosts myFedora.yml</code>
+<strong>If you just want to apply:</strong> <code>sudo ansible-playbook myFedora.yml</code>

-<p>It's logical if you have error at this point because some features need really
+<p>During the test, you could get errorr at this point because some features need really
-install to progression.</p>
+to be installed for progression.</p>
-<p>A test of install will work but if software is needed in a part of job You will
+<p>A test of install will work but if this software is needed in a part of the job, you will
-have an error because the package is not present.
+face an error because the package is not present.
 With some modifications you can execute this script on a remote computer like in local, look at Ansible documentation and tutorials.</p>
-<p>If you want to test in real maybe itès interristing to use a virtual machine to
+<p>If you want to test in real maybe it could be interristing to use a virtual machine to
 execute it.</p>
 <p>The execution time of this script depend of your computer's speed and Internet's
 speed to download all differents packages.</p>